Florist's Fresh Flower Care Guide - Keep Your Fresh Flowers and Roses Blooming Longer

 Remove Excess Leaves

-Add Clean Water and Flower Food
+Add Fresh Water and Preservative

-The Importance of Placement
+The Science of Placement

 - Avoid Strong Drafts: Strong air currents accelerate water evaporation, leading to dehydration.